 horizons are emerging for her.

-What was the experience at Neuhoff School of Ministry like for you?
+What was the experience at Neuhoff Institute for Ministry & Evangelization like for

-living in the midst of a culture and Church atmosphere that often feels polarized.
+education despite living in the midst of a culture and Church atmosphere that often

-Learning from the heart of the Church's tradition, while still getting to explore
+feels polarized.
+Learning from the heart of the Church's tradition, while still getting

-some of the current "horizons" of theology, has shaped me to be a grounded minister
+to explore some of the current "horizons" of theology, has shaped me to be a grounded

-and teacher of the faith.
-I learned not only theology, but also a lot of pastoral
+minister and teacher of the faith.
+I learned not only theology, but also a lot of

-and practical applications.
-This made it easy to take what I learned in class and
+pastoral and practical applications.
+This made it easy to take what I learned in class

 How did you find the program’s online structure?